alexconst/alexconst.github.io/technical/vagrant.md

 This tutorial covers most of what there is to know about Vagrant and its workflow.
 However, there are some other features which were not discussed but are worthwhile to be aware of.
 These are:

 - Box catalogs
-Hashicorp provides a public repository for their own boxes, as well as third party boxes.
+Hashicorp provides a public repository for their own boxes[^hashi_atlas], as well as third party boxes.
 For private boxes you can either subscribe to Hashicorp's Atlas service, or roll up your sleeves and set up your own box repository[^owncatalog].

 - Certificates
 To make the box download process secure use the appropriate Vagrantfile `config.vm` settings to specify which certificates to use and which checksums to perform.